apache/tvm/docs/dev/microtvm_design.rst

 In Host-Driven execution, the firmware binary is the following:

-1. Generated operator implementations from TVM
+1. Generated operator implementations from TVM.
-2. The TVM C runtime
+2. The TVM C runtime.
 3. SoC-specific initialization.
 4. The TVM RPC server.
-5. (optional) Simplified Parameters
+5. (optional) Simplified Parameters.

 This firmware image is flashed onto the device and a GraphRuntime instance is created on the host.
 The GraphRuntime drives execution by sending RPC commands over a UART: